Wise Giants Reading time: 3 minutes read

 Pearl’s eyes drooped with disappointment, and she turned away without saying another word.

 Days passed, and Horace noticed fewer and fewer creatures coming to seek his counsel.
-The beach felt oddly quiet and lonely.
+The beach felt oddly quiet.

 One evening, as the sun painted the waves golden, a magnificent sea turtle named Elder Koa emerged from the ocean.
 She had lived for centuries and carried ancient wisdom in her gentle eyes.

-“Professor Horace,” she said, “I’ve been watching you from the waves.”
+“Professor Horace,” she said, “I have been watching you from the waves.”

 Elder Koa spent time teaching Horace the art of truly listening.
 She showed him how to wait patiently, how to ask thoughtful questions, and how to understand that every creature’s story was unique and valuable.

-As Horace practiced these lessons, he discovered wonderful things about his beach neighbors he’d never known before.
+As Horace practiced these lessons, he discovered wonderful things about his beach neighbors he had never known before.
 He learned that Pearl needed a bigger shell because she was caring for three tiny orphaned crabs.
-He discovered that the sandpipers’ morning dances weren’t silly at all – they were mapping safe paths through dangerous tides for younger birds.
+He discovered that the sandpipers’ morning dances were not silly at all: they were mapping safe paths through tricky tides for younger birds.

 Then came the real test.
 A young pelican arrived with ruffled feathers and tears in his eyes.
-Instead of jumping to conclusions, Horace took a deep breath and asked, “Please, tell me your story.”
+Instead of jumping to conclusions, Horace breathed slowly and asked, “Please, tell me your story.”

-He listened as the pelican shared his fear of diving for fish, something all pelicans must learn.
+He listened as the pelican shared his worry about diving for fish, something all pelicans must learn.
 Together, they found a solution that worked perfectly for the young bird’s unique needs.

 One special morning, Pearl returned with exciting news.
 She had started a shell-sharing network where bigger creatures helped smaller ones find perfect homes.